rmrector/script.artwork.beef/README.md

 ### Thoughts

-- It doesn't download any artwork; it just adds the URLs to Kodi's database, then Kodi downloads them as part of its regular caching process.
 - Movie thumbnails aren't added from external sources.
-There is no way to tell the difference between stills and press/marketing images from the web services, while thumbs should only include stills; resizing them currently requires downloading them, which I want to avoid, see above.
-If they aren't resized nor different than fanart then skins can use multiple fanart for the same purpose.
-Generating more than one thumb from a video file is outside the scope of this add-on, but any provided by an art file/nfo manager is added to the library.
+There is no way to tell the difference between stills and press/marketing images from the web services, while thumbs should only include stills.
+  Skins can try multiple fanart for a similar look.
+Generating more than one thumb from a video file is outside the scope of this add-on, but any provided by a media manager is added to the library.
   Plugins can also set these to the ListItem, if their source provides more than one thumbnail.
 - It would be nice to have a Kodi built-in way for skins to feed multiple art to a `multiimage`, maybe something like `$INFO[ListItem.MultiArt(fanart)]` to pull all `fanart` and `fanart#` together.